 Clean the carpet on a dry or low-humidity day to help it to dry quickly.
 A fan would also be useful.

 Vacuum the entire area to remove any remaining mixture residues from the carpet and restore it to its original form.

 You do not need to repeat the following procedures to maintain your carpet disinfected at all times.
 All you need is an equal parts water and vinegar solution in a spray bottle.
 Carpet disinfection should be done at least once a week or monthly according to experts.
 When you have small children or pets, you may need to do it more frequently.

 While this approach will not leave your carpet looking brand new, it will keep it clean and bacteria-free for a fair price.

 A Natural Method for Professionally Deep Cleaning Your Carpet

 In one quart of warm water, combine one table of dish liquid soap.
-Shake in 14 teaspoon of white vinegar.
+Shake in 14 teaspoons of white vinegar.

-Before using this excellent all-purpose cleaner, test it on a tiny area of the carpet that cannot be seen.
+Before needing this excellent all-purpose cleaner, test it on a tiny area of the carpet that cannot be seen.
 Scrub the carpet from one side to the other with the solution.

 Blot the surface dry with a clean cloth dampened with water and a light soap such as Castile.
 Try to absorb up as much water as you can.

-If vinegar leaks, you can use baking powder to eliminate the odour from the rags.
+If vinegar leaks, you can use baking powder to eliminate the odor from the rags.
 The trick, like with any other stain, is to clear it as quickly as possible.